+Please include:

-- Please include: - Describe the activities necessary to accomplish the project objectives. - Who is responsible for each activity, including sub grantees, and/or contractors. - Monitoring/data collection activity as described in expected measurable outcomes. - A timeline for each activity (month and year). - Beginning and end dates for the project. - Does the timeline show that the project will be completed within the grant period?
+- Description of the activities necessary to accomplish the project objectives. - Who is responsible for each activity, including subgrantees, and/or contractors. - Monitoring/data collection activity as described in expected measurable outcomes. - A timeline for each activity (month and year). - Beginning and end dates for the project. - Does the timeline show that the project will be completed within the grant period?